 - Availability of pay-as-you-go tariffs for additional pricing flexibility.

-- Potential to be untied from any given local operator and a single SIM could allow access to multiple local networks.
+- a single SIM allows access to multiple local networks.
 This gives better coverage within the country since the SIM can now switch between networks, prioritizing the best available one.

 The ideal network operator of the IoT SIMs would also have arrangements in place for pricing across countries and networks, eliminating the need for using and switching between multiple SIM cards.